spencerbf/Git_CV/README.md

 #### Duties:

-- To provide 1st & 2nd line support to clients and internal brokers
 - Applying counter party trading limits and looking at confirmations within various internal systems
 - General management of all system static data
 - To constantly review and improve processes to ensure that business flows are efficient and accurate

 #### May 2014 - March 2016
 #### Company:		Next-Ventures SAP and Software development recruiter